gyqi28/graceqi-stripe-project/README.md

 # Start Grace's Hotdog Pin Store and log PaymentIntent in a .txt file.

 0. Open Terminal (assuming Bash) and navigate to graceqi-stripe-project.
-If you do not have python3, pip3, flask, or stripe, do the following.
+If you do not have python3, pip3, flask, stripe, or go, do the following.
 ```
 ##install homebrew
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"